dericko/dericko.github.io/zabout.md

 __2015__

-_Software Engineering Intern_ - Foursquare, NYC
+_Software Engineering Intern_ - Foursquare, New York (current)

-> Can't wait to get started at Foursquare this summer!
+> Working on an amazubg team to add features to Pilgrim location model

-_Teaching Assistant_ - CIS120: Programming Languages and Techniques (current)
+_Teaching Assistant_ - CIS120: Programming Languages and Techniques
 > Lead weekly recitations of 20 students on topics from OCaml/functional programming, program design in Java, and test-driven development.
 Part of an awesome team of undergrad TAs.

 __2014__

 _iOS Software Engineer Intern_ - Capvision Partners, Shanghai, China